 What is a Sticky Agent and what happens if a Sticky Agent turns Call Availability Off in MyOperator?

-Quick answer: Sticky Agent ensures that when a customer calls multiple times, they are connected to the same agent who handled their previous call (within a set time frame).
-This continuity improves customer experience, reduces repeated explanations, and enables faster resolutions.
+Quick answer — Sticky Agent ensures that when a customer calls multiple times, they are connected to the same agent who handled their previous call (within a set time frame).
+This continuity improves the customer experience, reduces the need for repeated explanations, and enables faster resolution.

 Types of sticky agents: